Optical Signatures of Einstein-Euler-Heisenberg AdS/dS Black Holes in the light of Event Horizon Telescope: Geodesics around EEH-AdS/dS Black hole

-Fig. \ref{Fig4} shows how BH parameters affect the size of the BH shadow.
-To study the influence of the EH parameter, we plotted Fig. \ref{Fig4}(a) while keeping fixed values for the electric charge $Q$ and the cosmological constant $ \Lambda $ and found that the shadow size shrinks with increasing $ a $.
 The impact of the electric charge on the shadow size is illustrated in Fig. \ref{Fig4}(b) with fixed values of $ a $ and $ \Lambda $, illustrating that the parameter $Q$ has a reducing effect on $r_{sh}$.
 In Figs. \ref{Fig4}(c) and \ref{Fig4}(d), we set $a$ and $Q$ as fixed parameters and investigated the change in the shadow size with the variation of the cosmological constant.
 According to our findings, for EEH-dS BHs, the cosmological constant has an increasing contribution to the shadow size.
 Meanwhile, for EEH-AdS BHs, the radius of shadow shrinks with the growth of $\vert \Lambda \vert$.